WATER DOCS CELEBRATES ITS 10TH ANNIVERSARY IN 2021.

 The festival informs, educates and activates our audiences about water and water issues because the likelihood of having enough clean, fresh water is diminishing everywhere.
 This festival is primarily about film, however, we also have amazing exhibits, surprising interactive presentations, breathtaking musical performances, interesting workshops, family-friendly offerings, engaging speakers, water-related Community Partner displays, and so much more.

-This year we are running a competition for Best Film with a $2,000 CAD prize as well as Best Short Film with a $1,000 CAD prize.
+This year we are running a competition for Best Feature Film with a $2,000 CAD prize as well as Best Short Film with a $1,000 CAD prize.
 So get your cameras ready and enter your films today.
 See the Rules and Regulations listed in each individual category.
 Please note that General Festival Entry guidelines also apply to these submissions.